Vegan Substitute for Cottage Cheese – The Cultured Cashews VersionUpdated on: 14.12.2020

 Combine the ingredients

-Add lots of salt and nutritional yeast to the base.
+Add lots of salt and nutritional yeast to the base, which you’ve made with a powerful blender.
 If desired, add lemon zest and chopped garlic for a stronger flavor.
 Mix thoroughly with a wooden or plastic spatula.

 Set in fridge for a couple of hours

 Set in the fridge for the flavors to settle in.